ChengdaXu/android-interview-questions/README.md

 Android Interview Questions and Answers:

 * **15 Kotlin Interview Questions and Answers**: [Check the PDF](https://www.linkedin.com/posts/outcomeschool_kotlin-interview-questions-and-answers-activity-7276115620536954880-cFUa)
+    - Elvis operator ?: : set default value when dealing with nullable types
+    - return a function: ::function
+    - Thread.sleep() vs delay():
+        - Thread.sleep(): pauses the execution of the current thread for the specified number of milliseconds.
+It blocks the current tread, which means the thread cannot do any other work while sleeping
+        - dleya(): a suspend function so it's non blocking.
+It pauses the execution of the coroutine without blocking the underlying thread.

 * **What is the advantage of using const in Kotlin?** - [Video](https://www.youtube.com/watch?v=3G49ivVxfkU) and [Blog](https://outcomeschool.com/blog/const-in-kotlin)